 While editing, think of a good title.

 Below your post, share the excellent writing you did.
-For example:
+For example, in this practice and this blog:

 I described the setting: "The wind blew through the cracks in the window sill of the older home, and the furnace creaked, both keeping me awake the whole night."